 Implementation of this alternative would contribute to the Trustees' goal of addressing primary threats to sea turtles such as bycatch in recreational fisheries.
 This project has a strong nexus to the injuries described in the PDARP/PEIS because it would restore sea turtles that were impacted by the DWH oil spill.
 However, a regional approach to restoration, with partners in each Gulf state, would result in a longer-term benefit to injured species, potentially across a wider geographic range than currently proposed with localized implementation.
-This project is consistent with Open Ocean TIG goals, the Sea Turtle Strategic Framework, and would contribute to the Sea Turtles Restoration Typespecific goals outlined in the PDARP/PEIS.
+This project is consistent with Open Ocean TIG goals, the Sea Turtle Strategic Framework, and would contribute to the Sea Turtles Restoration Type-specific goals outlined in the PDARP/PEIS.

 The project is technically feasible and uses established methods and partnerships.
 However, while the threat to sea turtles from bycatch in the recreational fishery has been established, there is less documentation on the effectiveness of potential actions to reduce this threat.
+While this project highlights an important need for sea turtles, the Open Ocean TIG wanted to allow for further coordination and collaboration with state agencies and other partners prior to the selection of this project as a preferred alternative.
 Incorporating more information about the range of activities that have been implemented in the Gulf of Mexico would help Trustees select the most effective techniques and increase the likelihood of success for this project.